IBM-Cloud/docs/services/mobileaccess/google-auth-ios.md

 # Enabling Google authentication in iOS apps
 {: #google-auth-ios}

-**Tip:** If you are developing your iOS app in Swift, consider using the {{site.data.keyword.amashort}} Client Swift SDK.
-The instructions on this page apply to the {{site.data.keyword.amashort}} Client Objective-C SDK.
+**Tip:** If you are developing your iOS app in Swift, consider using the {{site.data.keyword.amashort}} client Swift SDK.
+The instructions on this page apply to the {{site.data.keyword.amashort}} client Objective-C SDK.
 For instructions on using the Swift SDK, see [Enabling Google authentication in iOS apps (Swift SDK)](https://console.{DomainName}/docs/services/mobileaccess/google-auth-ios-swift-sdk.html)

 ## Before you begin
 {: #google-auth-ios-before}